 - Next, sift the dry ingredients together in a bowl (we do this so that there are no clumps in the flour or cocoa powder) and give it a good whisk so that all the ingredients are evenly mixed.

-- Finally , fold in the chocolate chips – reserving a few to press on top of the cookie dough balls later (see step below).
+- Finally , fold in the chocolate chips – reserving a few to press on top of the cookie dough balls later.

-- Put the cookie dough in the fridge to chill for a couple of hours; don’t skip this step if you want a thick cookie which doesn’t over-spread while baking.
+- Put the cookie dough in the fridge to chill for a few hours.

 - Once chilled, remove the dough from the fridge and set the oven to preheat to 180°C. Also prepare your baking tray, by lining it with parchment paper.
 Grease well.
 Alternatively, use a silicone baking mat.